163rd Attack Wing: Air Defense Command

 Initially flying North American F-86A Sabre day interceptors, the squadron upgraded to F-86Hs in 1959 and to Convair F-102 Delta Daggers in 1965.
-The F-102 was being phased out of active duty units in the early 1960s and the 163rd was one of the last ANG units to replace its F-86 Sabres.
-The F-102, however, was obsolescent as an interceptor by the time it was received by the 163 FIG. The Delta Daggers soldiered into the early 1970s until they were retired to the Aerospace Maintenance and Regeneration Center at Davis-Monthan Air Force Base, Arizona.
+The F-102 was being phased out of active-duty units in the early 1960s, and the 163rd was one of the last ANG units to replace its F-86 Sabres.
+The F-102, however, was obsolete as an interceptor by the time it was received by the 163rd.
+The Delta Daggers soldiered into the early 1970s until they were retired to the Aerospace Maintenance and Regeneration Center at Davis-Monthan Air Force Base, Arizona.

-Serving with distinction, the unit received two Air Force Outstanding Unit Awards for extended periods ending in 1964 and 1974.
+The unit received two Air Force Outstanding Unit Awards for extended periods ending in 1964 and 1974.

 Tactical Air Command

-On 8 March 1975, the unit took on the challenge of a new mission and its mobilization gaining command became Tactical Air Command as the group became the 163rd Tactical Air Support Group.
-The 163rd received the 0-2A/B "Super Skymaster" to accomplish the unit's new role.
+On 8 March 1975, the unit took on the challenge of a new mission.
+Its mobilization gaining command became Tactical Air Command as the unit was renamed the 163rd Tactical Air Support Group.
+The 163rd received the Cessna O-2 Skymaster to accomplish the unit's new role.